uit2712/RNPlaySound/README.md

 ## Android
 ### Load sound from the app bundle
 - Copy your audio files into folder __/android/app/src/main/res/raw__ (if not exists, create it)
-- Notice that your audio's name in __raw__ should be like this: _File-based resource names must contain only lowercase a-z, 0-9, or underscore_ or you will face this error in the future
+- Notice that your audio's name in folder __raw__ should be like this: _File-based resource names must contain only lowercase a-z, 0-9, or underscore_ or you will face this error when run app
 ### Load sound from the network
 - Same as __Load sound from the app bundle__
 ### Load sound from other directories